 Undefined command: "py-bt".
 Try "help".

-Once again, this is caused by the fact that python binary in a virtual environment has a different path.
+Once again, this is caused by the fact that the python binary in a virtual environment has a different path.
 By default, gdb will try to auto-load Python extensions for a particular object file under debug, if they exist.
-Specifically, gdb will look for objfile-gdb.py and try to source it on start:
+Specifically, gdb will look for ${objfile}-gdb.py and try to source it on start:

 (gdb) info auto-load